gwu-libraries/sfm-ui/docs/collections.rst

 displayed in SFM UI.
 The Twitter user ID is a number and does not change; a user may change her screen name.
 The user ID will be used for retrieving the user timeline.

-While large number of user timeline seeds are supported in a collection, they may take a long time to collect due to Twitter’s rate limits.
+There is no limit on the number of user timeline seeds supported in a collection.
+However, they may take a long time to collect due to Twitter’s rate limits.

+Note that SFM will handle incorrect or private user timeline seeds.
+You will be notified when these are found; the other valid seeds will be collected.

 If the incremental option is selected, only new tweets (i.e., tweets that have not yet been harvested for that user timeline) will be harvested, meaning you will not collect duplicate tweets.
 If the incremental option is not selected,